NerbFox/Tubes2_Voyager/README.md

 ```

 ## How To Run
-To run the program in the terminal _root directory_ using make, run the command __make__.
-If you're not using make, change directory to _src_, then run command __dotnet build__.
-After done generating bin files, run the command __dotnet run__ to run the program.
+To run the program in the terminal _root directory_ using make, run the command __make run__.
+If you're not using make, change directory to _src_, then run command __dotnet run__ to run the program.
 ```
 make

 or

-dotnet build (inside src folder) dotnet run (inside src folder)
+dotnet run (inside src folder)
 ```
-The program can also be run by directly compiling _main.cs_ while including all of the class files using dotnet framework.
+The program can also be run by directly compiling _main.cs_ while including all of the class files using dotnet framework then run the dll or exe file.
 This step can be done just like compiling C++ program (g++ for c++, csc for c#).

-However, it is better to run the program using __make__ because it is easier to use and more convenient.
+However, it is better to run the program using __make run__ because it is easier to use and more convenient.

 ## Project Status
 Project progress: ![100%](https://geps.dev/progress/100)